 This course examines the technical and managerial challenges presented by emerging and evolving technologies.
 Particular consideration is given to the forces affecting the nature and rate of technological innovation and the managerial options available to both established and entrepreneurial organizations.
 In doing so, we explore both internal and external sources of innovation as well as the appropriate strategies and processes for capitalizing on them.

-Time: Tuesday/Thursday 1:30-3:00 p.m.
+Time: Monday/Wednesday 1:30-3:00 p.m.

-Place: SHDH 107
+Place: 215 SHDH

-Instructor: Dr. Saikat Chaudhuri Assistant Professor of Management saikatc@wharton.upenn.edu; 215-898-6387 webCafé: https://webcafe.wharton.upenn.edu/eRoom/mgmt/237-sp12-1
+Instructor: Prof. Saikat Chaudhuri 3463 SHDH; saikatc@wharton.upenn.edu; 215-898-6387